 Over the next few weeks, please remind your students about the surveys during teaching sessions, by email and via any other communication channels that you regularly use to contact students.
 Please reassure students of the value of their feedback.
 This is their opportunity to provide their views about what they think the University does well, and areas where they think we could improve.

-Please direct your students to go.bath.ac.uk/shapethefuture where they will be able to access the relevant survey for their level and year of study:
+Once the surveys are live, you will be able to your students to a specific web page go.bath.ac.uk/haveyoursay where they will be able to access the relevant survey for their level and year of study:

-- NSS (National Student Survey) for final year undergraduate students, target response rate 75%
+- NSS for final year undergraduate students, target response rate 75%

-- PRES (Postgraduate Research Experience Survey) for doctoral students, target response rate 40%
+- Postgraduate Research Experience Survey (PRES) for doctoral students, target response rate 40%3

-In addition, all students will receive a personalised email during the week commencing 5 February inviting them to complete the relevant survey.
-Regular reminders will be sent over the next 12 weeks.
-The Student Engagement Team is also working with The SU Bath to promote the surveys across campus to encourage a high response rate.
+In addition, all students will receive a personalised email during the first week of their respective survey inviting them to complete the relevant survey.
+Reminders will be sent periodically over the fieldwork stage.
+The Faculties, the School and Departments will take the lead in promoting the surveys, supported by the Student Engagement Team working with The SU Bath; Together we will collectively encourage a high response rate across campus.